 Potential data needs and sources

-If, after the meeting, there are still components of the DT2290 form that are unknown or vague, the project team should coordinate further discussions between WisDOT regional traffic staff, the traffic analyst (i.e., consultant team) and BTO-TASU as appropriate.
+If, after the meeting, there are still components of the DT2290 form that are unknown, the project team should coordinate further discussions between WisDOT regional traffic staff, the traffic analyst (i.e., consultant team) and BTO-TASU as appropriate.
 The following provides additional details on how to define the model limits (spatial and temporal) and analysis scenarios.

 2.1.1 Traffic Model Spatial Limits